 Skip to the next page to find the first hike, or browse all the hikes here.

-is across the road from the Cougar Mountain/Red Town trailhead.
+The Coal Creek Trail is across the road from the Cougar Mountain/Red Town trailhead.
 As you wander the easy trail along the creek, look for remains of what was once a prosperous hotel.
 You'll also come to another sealed mine shaft.
-Coal Creek Trail